ArrowElectronics/aws-iot-dragonpulse-js/admin/lambda.md

 # Lambda Function Management

-Tasks have been defined to create, update, and delete the DragonPulse Lambda functions.
+The following tasks have been defined to create, update, and delete the DragonPulse Lambda functions.

 ## Create

 The Lambda functions rely upon the general DragonPulse configuration and
 <a href="http://gruntjs.com", target="_blank">Grunt</a>,
 a JavaScript Task Runner.
-The NODE_PATH enivronment variable should be set to include the lib/node_modules of the node installation and the lib directory of lambda function.
+The NODE_PATH environment variable should be set to include the lib/node_modules of the node installation and the lib directory.
 The following steps will deploy the Lambda functions

 ```sh
 $ cd lambda